-Tender winged bean pods are a delicacy in almost every household on either sides of equatorial region of South and South East Asian regions.
-Their sweet, chewy and earthy flavor reminisces that of asparagus.
+Tender winged bean pods are a delicacy in almost every household on either side of the equatorial region of South and Southeast Asian regions.
+Their sweet, chewy, and earthy flavor reminisces that of asparagus.

-The beans are one of commonly featuring ingredients in the Indonesian, Malaysia, Vietnam and Cambodian cooking.
+The beans are one of the commonly featured ingredients in Indonesian, Malaysian, Vietnamese, and Cambodian cooking.

 Finely chopped beans added in salads, stir-fries, and sambal.

-Winged beans seeds can be eaten roasted or added to stews.
+Winged bean seeds can be eaten roasted or added to stews.
 Sautéed or steamed, they can be served as a side dish with fish, seafood, and poultry.

 The tender leafy greens and shoots cooked in stews and stir-fries.

 Winged beans and plant parts can be safely consumed by all healthy persons without any reservations.
-However, individuals with known immune-allergy to legumes and in G6PD-enzyme deficiency disease should avoid them.
+However, individuals with known immune allergies to legumes and with G6PD-enzyme deficiency disease should avoid them.

 Winged beans carry oxalic acid, a naturally occurring substance found in some vegetables which may crystallize as oxalate stones in the urinary tract in some people.
-It is therefore, people with known oxalate urinary tract stones are advised to avoid eating vegetables belong to brassica and fabaceae family.
+Therefore, individuals with known oxalate urinary tract stones are advised to avoid eating vegetables belonging to the Brassica and Fabaceae families.
 Adequate intake of water is therefore advised to maintain normal urine output in these individuals to minimize the stone risk.
 (Medical disclaimer).